rotarrares/abacus-adventure-number-quest/README.md

 ## 🌐 Browser Support

+The game has two versions:

-The game works best in modern browsers that support WebGL and Web Speech API.
+- **Standard version** with 3D abacus: Works best in modern browsers that support WebGL.
+- **Simple version** with 2D abacus: Works in all browsers, including older ones.

 ## 🚀 Deployment to Heroku

 This project is ready to be deployed to Heroku.
-Follow these steps:
+By default, it uses the simple build (2D abacus) for maximum compatibility.

 1. Create a Heroku account if you don't have one
 2. Install the Heroku CLI: https://devcenter.heroku.com/articles/heroku-cli